Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 The botanic name for Vanilla Strawberry Hydrangea is Hydrangea paniculata “rheny.”
 It closely resembles the popular Limelight Hydrangea in form, with the exception of the pink tint to its leaves.
 It is a hardy, dependable perennial.

 This hydrangea variety is multi-stemmed, with each woody stem radiating out from the middle of the plant.
 Clusters of tiny flowers called inflorescence grow at the end of the stems.
-The flowers are about 8 inches long, and start out all white but turn to hot pink on the bottom and white on the tops.
+The flowers are about eight inches long; they start out all white but turn to hot pink on the bottom and white on the tops.
 In late summer, the whole bloom turns pink, and then red.

 When in full bloom, these bushes really are spectacular.
 The giant blossoms almost resemble fluffy pink and white cotton candy.
 They are especially stunning when planted in masses as a living hedge.
 One mature bush, however, will be sufficiently large and showy to steal the show in the garden even if it is planted alone.

-One plant can reach up to 8 feet tall and may spread 6 feet wide.
+One plant can reach up to eight feet tall and may spread six feet wide.
 Growth is typically a bit slower the first season it is transplanted from the nursery, but then will pick up in seasons after that.
-Give this shrub plenty of room to grow, and don’t plant them any closer than 6 feet apart.
+Give this shrub plenty of room to grow, and don’t plant them any closer than six feet apart.

 This variety of hydrangea is cold hardy from USDA hardiness zones 4 through 8.
 It can handle cold temperatures down to -30 degrees Fahrenheit.
 Despite its hardiness, some of these shrubs may have a difficult time getting through the winter, especially if recently planted.
 Take care to overwinter them appropriately (see below).

-The instructions included with these plants says it needs full sun.
+The instructions included with these plants say it needs full sun.
 Gardeners have had success, however, planting it both in part shade and part sun areas as well.

 Hydrangeas like moist soil that is rich in organic matter but that drains well.
 It will also grow in clay or lower quality soil, but may not grow as vigorously.